Jon Stewart: Honoring our PACT Act

+2023–present: Israel–Gaza war

+Stewart has criticized Israel for its military and political conduct in the Palestinian territories.
+In 2023, Stewart, alongside other media figures, signed the Artists4Ceasefire open letter urging American president Joe Biden to call for a ceasefire in the ongoing Gaza war.

+Apple and free speech

+In April 2024, Stewart claimed that Apple restricted him from interviewing Lina Khan, the Chair of the Federal Trade Commission (FTC), on his podcast.
+This incident follows the U.S. Department of Justice lawsuit against Apple for alleged anti-competitive practices in the smartphone market.
+The lawsuit highlights potential harm to free speech due to Apple's dominance.
+Stewart's comments raise concerns about Apple's influence over content creation beyond its control of the mobile device market.

 Personal life

 Stewart is irreligious, but of Jewish heritage.

+Marriage and family

-While making the 1997 film, Wishful Thinking, a production assistant on the film arranged for a blind date between Stewart and Tracey Lynn McShane.
-They dated for four years.
-Stewart proposed to her through a personalized crossword puzzle created with the help of Will Shortz, the crossword editor at The New York Times.
-They married in 2000.
-On June 19, 2001, Stewart and his wife filed a joint name change application and legally changed both of their surnames to "Stewart".
+A production assistant on Wishful Thinking arranged a 1995 blind date between Stewart and Tracey Lynn McShane.
+Stewart proposed to her through a personalized crossword puzzle created with the help of Will Shortz, crossword editor at The New York Times.
+Married in 2000, the two filed a joint name change application legally changing their surnames to "Stewart" on June 19, 2001.
 With the help of in vitro fertilization, the couple has two children.
 In 2015, he adopted a vegetarian diet for ethical reasons; his wife is a long-time vegan.
 Later, he became vegan as well.

+Animal sanctuary

 In 2013, Stewart and his wife bought a 12 acre farm in Middletown, New Jersey, called "Bufflehead Farm".
 The Stewarts operate it as a sanctuary for abused animals.
 Four years later, they received approval to open a 45-acre (18 ha) animal sanctuary in Colts Neck, New Jersey, a home to animals saved from slaughterhouses and live markets.